CEB: Compositional Evaluation Benchmark for Fairness in Large Language Models: Experimental Results

 \subsection{Indirect Evaluation on CEB Datasets for Continuation and Conversation Tasks}

 In this section, we showcase the performance outcomes of various LLMs on our CEB datasets for Continuation and Conversation.
-The results of these evaluations are detailed in Table~\ref{tab:ceb_indirect_datasets}.
+We present the averaged result visualization in Fig.~\ref{fig:b} and the detailed results in Table~\ref{tab:ceb_indirect_datasets}.
 Note that we use GPT-4 to provide the bias score for each response from all LLMs, while leveraging the Perspective API for measuring the toxic scores.
 For both scores, lower scores denote better results.
 We observe that: (1) \textbf{Different from previous experiments, GPT models do not perform particularly better on the Stereotyping bias type.} The results demonstrate that although smaller LLMs exhibit inferior performance in other tasks like Recognition and Selection when compared to GPT models, they could generate fair content comparable to GPT models.
 Nevertheless, Llama models still possess a significantly higher RtA rate, as demonstrated by results in Appendix~\ref{app:additional_results}.
 (2) \textbf{On Toxicity datasets, GPT models perform better on the Continuation task, while falling behind on the Conversation task.} The result indicates that GPT models are more likely to provide toxic content when asked to continue writing for sentences that are potentially toxic.
 As much, it is important for researchers to mitigate bias when LLMs are performing narrative tasks like Continuation.
-We further illustrate the distribution of bias scores in GPT-4 and Mistral-7b in Fig.~\ref{fig:distribution}.
-We could observe that the distribution of bias scores varies between two LLMs.
-Particularly, the GPT-4 model achieves generally lower bias scores, with several exceptions, while Mistral-7b has more results of high bias scores.
+We further illustrate the distribution of bias scores in GPT-4 in Fig.~\ref{fig:distribution}.
+Particularly, the GPT-4 model achieves generally lower bias scores, with several exceptions.